-- Notes: 1.
-To preserve data integrity, each page of an DataFlash sector must be updated/rewritten at least once within every 50,000 cumulative page erase and program operations - 2.
+- 1. To preserve data integrity, each page of an DataFlash sector must be updated/rewritten at least once within every 50,000 cumulative page erase and program operations - 2.
 A page address pointer must be maintained to indicate which page is to be rewritten.
 The auto page rewrite command must use the address specified by the page address pointer - Other algorithms can be used to rewrite portions of the Flash array.
 Low-power applications may choose to wait until 50,000 cumulative page erase and program operations have accumulated before rewriting all pages of the sector.
+See application note AN-4 ("Using Adesto's Serial DataFlash") for more details

-27. Ordering Information
+26. Ordering Information

-27.1 Ordering Detail
+26.1 Ordering Detail

-27.2 Ordering Codes (Standard Page Size)
+26.2 Ordering Codes (Standard DataFlash Page Size)